Modern slavery statement

 - Strategy

-The Procurement team launched a new third-party risk management system which involves a comprehensive analysis of the risks arising from contractual relationships with key third-party providers.
-The system is being piloted by the Digital and Technology team.
+For some key suppliers, the Procurement team uses a third-party risk management system which involves a comprehensive analysis of risks arising from contractual relationships with them.

-Following this year’s review, which included an enhanced due diligence process, we are satisfied that our key suppliers have appropriate policies and procedures in place and that they are being regularly reviewed and monitored to manage modern slavery risks.
+Following this year’s review, we are satisfied that our key suppliers have appropriate policies and procedures to manage modern slavery risks, and that they are being regularly reviewed and monitored.

 Over the past 12 months, no material reports against our suppliers have appeared from our due diligence processes.

 We plan to spend £16 billion in the decade to 2032, funding discovery research and taking on three of the biggest health challenges facing humanity – infectious disease, mental health, and climate and health.
-We work with partners and the teams we fund to support a thriving, inclusive research culture which delivers on our commitment to ensuring the people we fund are increasingly representative of the global population.
+We work with partners and teams we fund to support a thriving, inclusive research culture.

-Wellcome's Climate and Health team is funding research that explores the relationship between climate change, health and modern slavery.
+Wellcome’s Climate and Health programme funds research into the relationship between climate change, health and modern slavery.
 Heat stress resulting from rising global temperatures is an increasing priority for governments the world over, yet remains complex to measure – particularly in the context of labour.
-The impacts of climate change on a person’s health are shaped not only by physical location but also type of job, working conditions and freedom to find thermal comfort in their work.
-Our Climate and Health team has funded a research project exploring heat stress under conditions of debt bondage in the Cambodian construction industry, opening up a vital high-impact field of scholarship on the health dimensions of labour exploitation under climate change.
+The impacts of climate change on a person’s health are shaped not only by physical location, but also by type of job, working conditions and freedom to find thermal comfort in their work.
+Our Climate and Health programme has also funded a project exploring heat stress under conditions of debt bondage in the Cambodian construction industry, opening up a vital high-impact field of scholarship on the health dimensions of labour exploitation under climate change.

-We recognise our responsibility to ensure that those we fund uphold similar standards to our own.
-Our grant conditions require all our awardees to comply with any relevant modern slavery laws.
-We have conducted due diligence on key UK and overseas grantholders against a modern slavery violation and reporting database.
-No material reports against the institutions have appeared on this database.
+We have a responsibility to ensure those we fund uphold similar standards to our own.
+Our grant conditions require all our awardees to comply with all relevant modern slavery laws.
+We have conducted due diligence on key UK and overseas grantholders against a modern slavery violation and reporting database, finding no material reports against these institutions.

 Investment activities

-As a long-term investor with a time horizon measured in decades, the companies and funds in which we invest must have a strong social licence to operate as well as a sound and sustainable business model.
-We engage closely with them so that we can be confident they take their broader environmental, social and governance (ESG) responsibilities seriously.
+As a long-term investor with a time horizon measured in decades, the companies and funds in which we invest must have a strong licence to operate as well as a sound and sustainable business model.
+We engage closely with them so that we can be confident they take their broader ESG responsibilities seriously.

 We conduct an annual review of directly held public companies and directly held private companies in the Wellcome investment portfolio, including their stance on human rights and anti-slavery.
 We also review our property managers and property-backed operational businesses.